Prasanna209/ML_Projects/README.md

 Breast Cancer Classification:

-Using logical regression for binary classification predicting whether it is benign or malignant Accuracy on testing data = 93%
+Using Random forest for binary classification predicting whether it is benign or malignant Accuracy on testing data = 93%

 Credit card fraud detection: